Candid Aligners Review: How It Works, Pricing, Drawbacks

 Our Bottom Line About Candid

-After spending time researching this company’s service, we believe that it is on par with what you get from SmileDirectClub, the other leading on-demand aligner provider.
+Candid is on par with what you get from SmileDirectClub, the other leading on-demand aligner provider.

-The good news is that, as Candid’s website points out, using their service will save you as much as 65 percent of what you’d pay if you went through an orthodontist’s office in your town.
+As Candid’s website points out, using their service will save you as much as 65 percent of what you’d pay if you went through an orthodontist’s office in your town.
 SmileDirectClub provides similar savings.

 So, either way, there’s good value in choosing an on-demand alignment company as opposed to a local orthodontist.